olebole/irafdoc/doc/longslit.extinction.rst

   <p>
   The airmass is sought in the image header under the name AIRMASS.
-If the airmass is not found then it is computed from the zenith distance (ZD in hours) using the approximation formula from Allen's <tt>"Astrophysical Quantities"</tt>, 1973, page125 and page 133
+If the airmass is not found then it is computed from the zenith distance (ZD in hours) using the approximation formula from Allen's <span style="font-family: monospace;">"Astrophysical Quantities"</span>, 1973, page125 and page 133
   </p>
   <p>